 What Are Vacation Rental Properties?

 Vacation rental properties are short term rental properties that many people use for vacationing in when they are at a spot away from home.
 It is basically renting out an apartment or other space, such as a house, condo or resort area to those that are visiting the area for a short period of time that need the space.
 They generally come fully-furnished with everything that a visitor would need during their stay.
 It is a great alternative to a hotel and it is also usually more upscale and private.
-It is an investment that many consider undertaking, as the vacation rental can provide income year after year.
+Starting a vacation rental business is an investment that many consider undertaking, as the vacation rental can provide income year after year.

 In the U.S., it is known as a vacation rental but it is also called a villa rental or even a villa holiday by those in Europe.
 Holiday homes, cottage holidays and gites are also other terms used for these short term rental spaces.